 9. Orphic Nutrition All Natural CLA 2000

 Orphic Nutrition CLA capsules are organic, using pure safflower oil.
 They are 100% raw and natural, which means they are non-GMO, organic, gluten-free capsules that contain no preservatives, additives, pesticides, allergens, or artificial chemicals.

 Their products are manufactured in the USA in a GMP-certified facility.
 Additionally, they are third-party verified.

 10. Sheer Strength Extra Strength CLA for Women

 Sheer Strength supplements are manufactured and formulated specifically for the needs of women.
 Each capsule of Sheer Strength Extra Strength CLA contains 1,500 mg of CLA derived from safflower oil.
 They are non-GMO and free of any artificial colors, flavors, or sweeteners.

 They also contain no preservatives, no sugar, no starch, no milk or lactose, no soy, no wheat, no yeast, and no fish.

-As the sae implies, Horbaach CLA 3000 contain 3,000 mg per capsule.
-The CLA is sourced from safflower oil, and each capsule uses vegetable glycerine so this product is safe for vegans.
-They are also gluten free, dairy-free, and non-GMO.
-They contain no artificial sweeteners or flavors, no preservatives, no milk or lactose, no yeast, no soy, and no wheat.
+Horbaach CLA contains 3,000 mg per capsule.
+It’s sourced from safflower oil, and each capsule uses vegetable glycerine so this product is safe for vegans.
+This supplement is free of any gluten, dairy, artificial sweeteners, flavors, preservatives, milk, lactose, yeast, soy, wheat.

 How We Rank